English

 When everyone is busy, we think we’re going faster when we’re going slower.
 Everything progresses slowly, and the customer receives the value later.
 This also increases the cost of delay.
 When the WIP is higher, items are waiting, creating more opportunities for handoffs and leading to longer market time.

-Flow efficiency diagram for software engineering teams
+flow efficiency in Axify for software engineering executives

 How to spot the trend?